amsievert/dndnotes/mdFiles/Campaign Notes/The Return of Ileus/Session 64.md

 Encounters in Lethandil:
 The party hears whispers of a speech that Dallim is going to make later in the evening.
 The speech takes place beneath a magical willow tree that when you cross beneath the hanging limbs, you find yourself in a much larger interior than makes sense.
 Inside this amphitheater, Dallim gives a speech before a medium-sized crowd:
-"Greetings to you all, you humble inhabitants of Lethandil.
+"Greetings to you all, you humble workers of Lethandil.
 Regrettably, our time tonight is limited.
-Agents of the tyrant Weavemother and her Concinnous House lackeys "
+Agents of the tyrant Weavemother and her Concinnous House lackeys hunt me at every waking minute.
+Nevertheless, I stand here in front of you tonight to deliver good tidings from the Universe itself, for it has spoken to me and I have listened. *Long pause for applause*. "